DavidLister/ArduTractionControl/README.md

 ArduTractionControl
 ===================

-Arduino traction control for RC vehicles with independantly driven wheels
+Arduino traction control for RC vehicles with independently driven wheels

-This is a long term project at not near completition.
+This is a long term project and not near competition.

-The ultimate goal is to have a traction control system where an ARM mini computers controls multiple motors via serial to steer an RC vehicle.
-Each wheel is to have it's own dedicated Arduino monitering and setting the speed.
+The ultimate goal is to have a traction control system where an ARM mini computer controls multiple motors via serial to steer an RC vehicle.
+Each wheel is to have its own dedicated Arduino monitoring and setting the speed.

 Current status:
   Hall sensor interface with the arduino and a serial data stream works.